Xiaomi introduces the Wi-Fi 6 capable Xiaomi Mesh System AX3000

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-With 256 MB of RAM, a 1.0 GHz dual-core CPU (Qualcomm IPQ5000 with A53 cores) and a 2×2 setup for both the 2.4 GHz and 5 GHz bands, the Xiaomi Mesh System AX3000 is comparable to what others have to offer.
-It doesn't require active cooling, and will thus run completely silent.
-However, you should make sure that heat doesn't build up around the devices, as it does output some power.
+Packed with 256 MB of RAM, a dual-core 1.0 GHz CPU (Qualcomm IPQ5000 with A53 cores), and a 2x2 setup for both 2.4 GHz and 5 GHz bands, the Xiaomi Mesh System AX3000 stands its ground against its competitors.
+The device doesn't necessitate active cooling, which means it operates in absolute silence.
+Nonetheless, be cautious of the surrounding temperature, since it does generate some heat.

-Different to some competitors, Xiaomi has included one thing I would definitely appreciate: RJ45 ports.
-Besides the WAN port, there are three 1 GbE ports for TVs, desktops, and Raspberry Pis running Home Assistant.
+A standout feature that sets Xiaomi apart is the inclusion of RJ45 ports.
+In addition to the WAN port, there are three 1 GbE ports, perfect for your TVs, desktops, and even your Raspberry Pis running Home Assistant.

 About Liam Alexander Colman